-Now you might be wondering why you would ever possibly consider listening to relationship or marital advice offered by a diamond broker, but in this particular instance the diamond broker happens to be a practicing Strategic Intervention Coach, with a lot of experience in helping people to create relationships that are truly amazing, and which have the potential to actually withstand the test of time!
+Now you might be wondering why you would ever possibly consider listening to relationship or marital advice offered by a diamond broker.
+However, in this particular instance, the diamond broker happens to be a practicing Strategic Intervention Coach.
+At the same time, I also have a lot of experience in helping people to create relationships that are truly amazing, and which have the potential to actually withstand the test of time!

 While I am clearly knowledgeable about diamonds, as I should be after being employed as a professional diamond buyer at a trade level for almost 30 years, the reality is that I am even more passionate about helping people develop better relationships, and overcome their personal challenges.

-On that note, I’d like to extend and invitation for you to visit my new web site Challenge Your Gravity, which will feature articles such as this on how to better understand the nature of our relationships, and hopefully better understand ourselves in the process.
+On that note, I’d like to extend an invitation for you to visit my new website Hypnoformance.
+It will feature more articles about how to better understand the nature of our relationships, and hopefully, better understand ourselves in the process.

 The historical meaning of a diamond engagement ring is going to differ from my opinion of what a diamond engagement ring means, so I’m not going to get into the history of the diamond engagement ring in this article; rather I would like to focus on what a diamond engagement ring symbolizes for your relationship, and the hidden meaning that your beloved bride is likely to give to the ring on a subconscious level.

 Human Needs Psychology teaches that there are Six Human Needs that each of us operate by, and which must be met in order for us to feel satisfied and thrive.
 The basic categories that encompass our Six Human Needs are: